-opia

 A visual disorder.

-[Greek ōps, ōp-, eye, face.]
+Greek ōps, ōp‑, eye, face.

 Examples include myopia (Greek muein, to shut), short-sightedness, whose opposite is hypermetropia (Greek huper, over, above, plus metron, measure) or hyperopia, long-sightedness; presbyopia (Greek presbus, old man) is long-sightedness caused by loss of elasticity of the lens of the eye, occurring typically in middle and old age; diplopia is the technical term for double vision.
 Several examples refer specifically to impairment of colour vision, as in protanopia Greek prōtos, first), insensitivity to red light; deuteranopia (Greek deuteros, second), insensitivity to green; tritanopia (Greek tritos, third), insensitivity to blue; these are named on the basis that red, green, and blue are respectively the first, second, and third primary colours.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.